 The Finalmouse ULX Pro Series and the Razer Viper V3 Pro are both lightweight, high-performance wireless gaming mice.
 The Finalmouse is much lighter than the Razer due to its carbon-composite shell with honeycomb-shaped cutouts.
 However, the Razer has better build quality and a more traditional design with a solid plastic shell.
 Overall, the two mice perform similarly, but at the moment, the Razer supports a higher maximum polling rate of 8000Hz, while the Finalmouse's maximum polling rate is only 4000Hz.

 The Vaxee XE-S Wireless (4K) and the Razer Viper V3 Pro have similar symmetrical shapes, but the Razer is significantly larger and suitable for a wider variety of hand sizes and grip types.
 The Vaxee, on the other hand, is smaller and better suited for smaller hands and claw and fingertip grips.
 Both deliver superb gaming performance, but the Razer has a higher maximum polling rate of 8000Hz.
-The Vaxee is driverless, with settings controlled directly on the mouse, whereas the Razer uses the resource-intensive Razer Synapse software.
+You can configure the Vaxee without drivers, or using a web-based software, whereas the Razer uses the resource-intensive Razer Synapse software.

 The Razer Viper V3 Pro has a nearly identical design to the Razer Viper V3 HyperSpeed but without the CPI button on the top of the mouse.
 It has a much more minimal aesthetic than older Razer releases, lacking many of the aggressive angles that typified prior models.
 It has a single Razer logo at the back of the mouse and no RGB lighting besides a small status LED in front of the scroll wheel.
 It displays your CPI profile when you change it and the battery status when it's plugged in or at low battery.

-It's available in black or white.
-The white colorway has a slightly different feel to the coating because it has an extra layer of UV protection to reduce yellowing over time.
+We bought and tested the Black colorway, but several other color options are available.
+See the differences between variants section for more details.
+The White colorway has a slightly different feel to the coating because it has an extra layer of UV protection to reduce yellowing over time.

 If you're looking for a gaming mouse with RGB lighting, check out the ASUS ROG Keris II Ace.